DigitalWallonia/spreadsheet-to-rdf/README.md

 Data_utils.py
 - ensure_first_letter_capitalized(text): Ensures the first letter of a string is capitalized.
-- cleaning_label(label): Cleans a label by replacing special characters with spaces and capitalizing the first letter.
+- cleaning_label(label, uri, rules): Cleans a label by replacing special characters with spaces and capitalizing the first letter.
+- check_mispell(definition): Find typos in the definitions.
 - get_uri(namespace, concept, level): Constructs a URI for a concept within a specified namespace and level.
-- rename_columns(excel, excel_info, level): Renames columns in a DataFrame based on taxonomy information.
-- shacl_validation(turtle_data): Validates RDF data in Turtle format using a SHACL API.
+- shacl_validation(turtle_data, validation_server, output_format, validation_version): Validates RDF data using the ITB Shacl Validator.

 ## Validation
 After generating the RDF file, the application validates it against a SHACL API endpoint at http://localhost:8080/shacl/d4wta-ap/api/validate, specified in the configuration file.
 Ensure this endpoint is accessible and configured to process validation requests.